ldjahnigen/moviemenu/readme.txt

 INSTRUCTIONS:
 1. move mmconfig.txt to ~/.config
-2. enter the paths to your movie and poster directories
+2. enter the paths to your movie, poster and show directories
 3. move "moviemenuruntime" to ~/bin
 4. copy "moviemenu.desktop" to ~/.local/share/applications
 5. use dmenu or your launch interface

-TO-DO
-- Add show support
-- Variable resolution
-- Clean everything up